 A Get Details transaction returns customer's PayPal Payer ID, email address, and shipping information.
 Get Details can be called at any time and is most useful after the customer has approved the payment at PayPal.

 This request, if successful, actually authorizes the transaction but does not capture it.
+You can also include an optional amount object, which enables you to update the amount that you submitted in the original request.

 This type of transaction is the most common and is the default payment gateway transaction type.
 Like the Authorization Only request, it notifies PayPal that an Authorization and Capture transaction has been initiated, but does not complete the request.
 It also returns a secure URL with a token appended to it.
 The purpose of this token is to identify the transaction when the customer is redirected to PayPal.